Varshaneel/finalproject/README.md

 There was a problem in making the interactive volcano plot.
 The code kept giving errors of different kinds, mainly relating to the negative P value.

+beta version of the project was shown in class.
+Final changes as required were made.

 ### Feedback:

 Use Rpubs for publishing the R markdown file